TauGuide/tau-guide-documents/docs/quick-start.md

 ---

-### 17. Can Tau-Chain be used by anyone or only programmers?
+### 17. Can Tauchain be used by anyone or only programmers?

 Ultimately Tau is designed to be used by everyone.
 However, at the beginning of Alpha, before the Internet of Languages, the only language will be TML.